Hello! I'm Juan.

 PROJECTS & DATA

 I have studied the effects of deportations on immigrant families, uneven enforcement outcomes under Secure Communities, and the demographic determinants of deportations across US counties.
-My dissertation examines the effects of deportation rates on housing instability.
+My dissertation examines the effects of deportation rates on crime (e.g., immigration scams) reporting, housing instability, and health (e.g., disabilities).

 ACCESS TO JUSTICE